 What or who are your biggest inspirations in your music?

 Like my sound, my inspirations are always changing, but one constant is always Frank Ocean.
 I love his scrapbook-style approach to writing and I really connect with his use of nostalgia (which I write about as well).
-Some other inspirations right now are Phoebe Bridgers (and Better Oblivion Community Center!), Blood Orange, Ariana Grande, Paul Simon, and Solange.
+Other inspirations right now are Phoebe Bridgers (and Better Oblivion Community Center!), Blood Orange, Ariana Grande, Paul Simon, and Solange.

 Just heard your new song Numb and we are obsessed!
 Perfect song for this upcoming Summer.
 What was the process like?
 How did it feel when you found out this song will be featured in new Netflix original movie “Last Summer” starting biggest stars such as KJ Appa and much more?